xelaadryth/larsethia/README.md

 # Welcome to Larsethia!

 ## To Do
-- Fix SSH keys
 - Test a fresh install
-- Configure docker-compose for local runs
+- Configure docker-compose to be friendly to local runs, configure server runs with environment variables